giancosta86/velvet/README.md

 - the **terse** reporter - at `reporting/console/terse:report~`- only displays _failed tests_.
 It is the **default** one when running the `velvet` command

-- the **full** reporter - `reporting/console/full:report~`- lists _all tests_ - each one with its outcome
+- the **full** reporter - `reporting/console/full:report~`- lists _all tests_ - each one with its outcome; however, _it won't display the output of passed tests_.

 ### JSON

 Writes the passed `summary` object to a given JSON file.

-The reporter must be created via a _factory function_ - `reporting/json/report`, which takes in input a file path and emits the actual _reporter function_.
+The reporter must be created via a _factory function_ - `reporting/json/create-reporter`, which takes in input a file path and emits the actual _reporter function_.

 For example: